Maureen [Book Review] #LiteraryFiction #HaroldFry @RandomHousePub #bookx #booksky #bookblogger #novella

 Author of Maureen, Rachel Joyce

-Rachel Joyce is the author of the Sunday Times and international bestsellers The Unlikely Pilgrimage of Harold Fry, Perfect, The Love Song of Miss Queenie Hennessy, The Music Shop, and the New York Times bestseller Miss Benson’s Beetle, as well as a collection of interlinked short stories, A Snow Garden & Other Stories.
-Her books have sold over 5 million copies worldwide, and been translated into thirty-six languages.
-Two are currently in development for film.
+Rachel Joyce is the author of the Sunday Times and international bestsellers The Unlikely Pilgrimage of Harold Fry, Perfect, The Love Song of Miss Queenie Hennessy, The Music Shop, the instant New York Times best seller Miss Benson’s Beetle, Maureen Fry & the Angel of the North and a collection of interlinked short stories, A Snow Garden & Other Stories.
+Her latest novel The Homemade God will be published in April โ€™25 in UK, and June โ€™25 in US and Canada.

 QOTD: